SiRyiS/generic_socialMedia/README.md

     python app.py
     ```

-3. Access the GraphQL endpoint at `http://localhost:5000/graphql`.
-Here you can execute queries and mutations.
+3. By default you should be able to access the GraphQL endpoint at `http://localhost:5000/graphql`.
+Using the command line you can use a tool like `cURL` to execute queries and mutations.

 ## Project Structure

-- **app.py**: Flask application setup and GraphQL endpoint definition.
+- **app.py**: Flask application setup and endpoint definition.
-- **models.py**: SQLAlchemy model definitions for User, Post, Comment, and Like.
+- **models.py**: SQLAlchemy model definitions.
-- **schema.py**: GraphQL schema definition using Graphene SQLAlchemy.
+- **schema.py**: GraphQL schema definition.
 - **populate_data.py**: Script to populate the database with sample data.

 ## Example Queries